cellular phone camera tips

 Cellular phone cameras do a bad job with photo exposure if the main light source is behind your subject.
 A good photo tip is to have the light coming behind you, the photographer.
 There are more photo lighting tips if you scroll down in the article called take better digital pictures.

-This will prevent blurry photos.
+This will help prevent blurry photos.
 There is no viewfinder to look through, so you can't hold a cell phone camera against your face to keep it steady Find something sturdy to lean your hands or elbows against.

 If that's not practical, take a relaxing breathe in.
 Exhale halfway and squeeze your shutter button gently.
 Then wait until after you here the "click" of the camera to begin moving your hands again.
 This is one of those cellular phone camera tips that applies to all cameras.